fabpot-graveyard/dependency-injection/doc/05-Service-Description.markdown

 >**TIP**
 >To keep this chapter short, we won't list all possibilities of the
 >YAML or XML format.
 But you can easily learn them by converting an
->existing container and look at the output.
+>existing container and looking at the output.
 You can also have a look at
->the appendices, where the formats are described in great details.
+>the appendices, where the formats are described in great detail.

 Using YAML or XML files for configuring your services allows you to create your services with a GUI (yet to be done...).
-But it also opens a lot more interesting possibilities.
+But it also opens up a lot more interesting possibilities.

-One of the most important one is the ability to import other "resources".
+One of the most important ones is the ability to import other "resources".
 A resource can be any other configuration file:

     [xml]
     <container xmlns="http://symfony-project.org/2.0/container">